 - Flush trimming

 Plus, a router table is also… a table!
-Lower the bit and you can use it for assembly or as an extra surface when your workbench is full.
+Lower the router bit and you can use it for assembly or as an extra surface when your workbench is full.

 While it’s true a router without a table can achieve many of these things as well, it’s nowhere near as convenient or safe.
 Trust me, once you’ve used a router table, you’ll rarely use a handheld router if you can avoid it.